Honouring Revolutionary Labour Hero, James Connolly

 Members of the Industrial Workers of the World (IWW) held a James Connolly commemorative event in on Saturday 21st June as part of the union’s annual conference in Edinburgh.

-Wobblies from across Europe gathered to commemorate the revolutionary syndicalist and internationalists contribution to the labour movement and to the ideals of the 'One Big Union'.
+Wobblies from across Europe gathered to commemorate the revolutionary syndicalist and internationalist’s contribution to the labour movement and to the ideals of the ‘One Big Union’.

-It was during those early days of the union, Connolly worked for a period in area's such as New York City and Newark New Jersey alongside a noted family friend, Elizabeth Gurley Flynn.
-Together they focused mainly at encouraging migrant workers to them to help organise and unionise their place of work, and to join the ranks of the IWW.
+During those early days of the Union, Connolly worked for a period in areas such as New York City and Newark, New Jersey, alongside a noted family friend, Elizabeth Gurley Flynn.

 Comentários